SebastianAigner/SebastianAigner.github.io/_posts/2018-09-10-Running-Create-React-Kotlin-App-on-Heroku.markdown

 _(This post is a tutorialized version of the workarounds that I worked out together with Andrey Skladchikov in [this YouTrack issue](https://youtrack.jetbrains.com/issue/CRKA-88) for CRKA.)_

-As the name might suggest, `create-react-kotlin-app` is the Kotlin equivalent of JavaScript's `create-react-app`: A wonderful little tool to automate all the webpack and configuration stuff for your React/Kotlin applictation, having you focus completely on the actual application logic.
+As the name might suggest, `create-react-kotlin-app` (CRKA) is the Kotlin equivalent of JavaScript's `create-react-app`: A wonderful little tool to automate all the webpack and configuration stuff for your React/Kotlin application, having you focus completely on the actual application logic.

 **Getting create-react-kotlin-app to run on Heroku**, however, is not without its pitfalls.
 After having struggled through it myself, I'll run you through how you can deploy your CRKA application on Heroku, proper production builds and all.